 The main focus of the work carried out by Syrbe lay in automation and human factors in technology, especially the human-machine interface, but also research policy and research management.
 Syrbe was a sponsor of the Fraunhofer Sculpture, the highest honor bestowed by Fraunhofer.
 He was an honorary doctor of the faculty of engineering science at the University of Duisburg-Essen and honorary senator of the University of Freiburg.
 Syrbe also received the Grand Cross of Merit of the Federal Republic of Germany and the Order of Merit of the Free State of Bavaria.

 In 2009, the jury of the Steinbeis Foundation bestowed a special prize under the Steinbeis Foundation Transfer Award – the Löhn Award.
-This was to honor Max Syrbe’s outstanding personal contributions to knowledge and technology transfer as a long-standing member of the Steinbeis Board of Trustees and Chairman of the Board of Directors.
+This was to honor Max Syrbe’s outstanding personal contributions to knowledge and technology transfer as a long-standing member and chairman of the Steinbeis Board of Trustees.